django-commons/controls/README.md

    the [`terraform/production/repositories.tfvars`](https://github.com/django-commons/controls/blob/main/terraform/production/repositories.tfvars)
    file, for the repository's key under `repositories`, add them to the `admins` collection for the correct team.
 There will be two privileged teams for each repository, `*-admins` and `*-committers`, the user should be added to the requested team.
+Please keep the list sorted alphabetically.
    ```terraform
      repositories = {
        "[REPOSITORY]" = {